Sekine Maki

 2012 — Top Award (Governor of Hokkaido Prize)

-*Note: The current Public Interest Incorporated Association Hokkaido Ainu Association was known as Incorporated Association Hokkaido Utari Association until 2008, then changed to Incorporated Association Hokkaido Ainu Association in 2009, and took its current name in 2014.
+※3 The current Ainu Association of Hokkaido was known as the Utari Association of Hokkaido until 2008, then renamed and changed Ainu Association in 2009.

 katak×bee Crafts Shop